MGVBR83/MyRepo1/README.md

 ## Overview

-This repository contains Terraform configuration files for Creating Virtual Machines for MyRepo1 repository.
+This repository contains Terraform configuration files for updating Virtual Machines for MyRepo1 repository..

 ## Usage